 Looking for safe, grain-inclusive dog food?
 Check out our guide to NON grain-free dog food here!

 The Non Grain-Free Formulas Of These Brands Are Probably Fine

 It should be noted that many of these are highly regarded, reputable brands.
-And owners should absolutely not be afraid to feed their dogs the grain-inclusive recipes from these brands.
+And owners should absolutely not be afraid to feed their dogs the grain-inclusive and pea-and-legume-free dog food recipes from these brands.
 It’s only the grain-free varieties to be potentially wary of.

 It should also be noted that we shouldn’t be shaming these brands for these DCM incidents, with manufacturers simply following trends — with more owners seeking to feed their dogs a grain-free diet that mirrors their own desire for grain-free products, dog food manufacturers answered the demand.